Flux flow and orbital upper critical field in multiband FeSe$_{0.5}$Te$_{0.5}$ explored by microwave magnetotransport: Experiment and technique

 \subsection{Samples preparation}

-The samples under study are \fst of nominal composition $x=0.5$ and were deposited by Pulsed Laser Deposition on CaF$_2$ substrates, $7\times7\;\unit{mm^2}$ and \qty{0.5}{mm} thick.
-The deposition was carried out in a high vacuum PLD system equipped with a Nd:YAG laser at \qty{1024}{nm}, using a FeSe$_{0.5}$Te$_{0.5}$ target synthesized with a two-step method \cite{palenzona2012}.
-The laser parameters were optimized to obtain high quality epitaxial thin films: \qty{3}{Hz} repetition rate, \qty{2}{J/cm^2} laser fluency (\qty{2}{mm^2} spot size) and a \qty{5}{cm} substrate-target distance \cite{sylva2018}.
-During the deposition, the substrate was kept at \qty{350}{\degreeCelsius} at the base pressure of the system (\qty{1e-8}{mbar}).
-Superconducting transitions $R_s$ vs $T$ measured at $\nu_{0,2}=\qty{27}{GHz}$ and at zero field are reported in Fig. \ref{fig:transition}, whence the (onset) $T_c$, the normal state resistance $R_n$ and the normal state resistivity ${\rho_n=R_n d}$ as derived from microwave measurements, see Eq.\eqref{eq:Zfilm}.
-Films have been grown by Laser ablation.
+The samples under study are \fst of nominal composition ${x=0.5}$ and were deposited by Pulsed Laser Deposition on CaF$_2$ substrates, $7\times7\;\unit{\milli\meter\squared}$ and \qty{0.5}{\milli\meter} thick.
+The deposition was carried out in a high vacuum PLD system equipped with a Nd:YAG laser at \qty{1024}{\nano\meter}, using a FeSe$_{0.5}$Te$_{0.5}$ target synthesized with a two-step method \cite{palenzona2012}.
+The laser parameters were optimized to obtain high quality epitaxial thin films: \qty{3}{\hertz} repetition rate, 2\;J$\cdot$cm$^{-2}$ laser fluency ($2\;\text{mm}^2$ spot size) and a \qty{5}{\centi\meter} \text{substrate-target} distance \cite{sylva2018}.
+During the deposition, the substrate was kept at \qty{350}{\degreeCelsius} at the base pressure of the system (1$\times$10$^{-8}\;$mbar).
+Superconducting transitions $R_s$ vs $T$ measured at ${\nu_{0,2}=\qty{27}{\giga\hertz}}$ and at zero field are reported in \cref{fig:transition}, whence the (onset) $T_c$, the normal state resistance $R_n$ and the normal state resistivity ${\rho_n=R_n d}$ as derived from microwave measurements, see \cref{eq:Zfilm}.
 The thickness has been calibrated against deposition time.
 Thus, a systematic uncertainty $\pm10\%$ on the thickness of each sample with respect to the nominal value is estimated.
-Sample data are reported in Table \ref{tab:sample_table}, where it can be seen that they exhibit normal state resistivity and $T_c$ in good agreement with other similar samples \cite{palenzona2012,pompeo2020a}.
+Sample data are reported in \cref{tab:sample_table}, where it can be seen that they exhibit normal state resistivity and $T_c$ in good agreement with other similar samples \cite{palenzona2012,pompeo2020a}.
+Nanostructural analysis, film quality assessment and XRD measurements, performed on very similar \fst thin films, grown in the same laboratory, with the same technique and substrate, are reported in \cite{scuderi2021} and \cite{Fracasso_2025}, respectively.
+Typical residual resistivity ratio in such samples are $RRR = 1.1\div1.5$.